 The education allows doctoral students to choose courses to suit their scientific interests, and doctoral students can also assist in the teaching at the department.
 The education involves networking at a national and international level (e.g. conferences), which results in a broad network.

-The doctoral programme in nuclear engineering is aimed at providing knowledge of the basis of operation in nuclear energy producing systems.
-The education is based on research with high relevance for both the industry and the academia.
+The graduate school in Nuclear Engineering aims to provide basic knowledge about the operation of nuclear energy-producing systems.
+The education is based on research with high relevance for both industry and academia.

 Bachelor and master's thesis projects